msdundar/msdundar.github.io/content/posts/cyber-security-after-two-decades/index.md

 for me.

 These two events made me learn HTML and CSS all by myself, and probably shaped my whole life.
 If you aren't a native English speaker you will get how hard this is.
-Back then I had literally zero tech books written in my native language, which is Turkish and I didn't know any English either.
+I had literally zero tech books written in my native language, which is Turkish and I didn't know any English either.
 Learning resources on the Internet have been quite limited, very often they didn't even exist, and using the Internet with a [56K modem](https://www.youtube.com/watch?v=xalTFH5ht-k&t=96s) was an expensive activity.

 One thing led to another and I started learning about cyber security from online forums, probably as a result of the traumatic CIH experience.
 I don't know if the term _Cyber Security_ existed back then, but how we call this field of interest was just _hacking_.
-I say _field of interest_ because Cyber Security wasn't really an industry back then.
+I say _field of interest_ because Cyber Security wasn't really an industry in those years.

 For a couple of years, I was heavily invested in cyber security.
 I was trying all tools I can find online, such as keyloggers, trojans, viruses, and I was testing all vulnerabilities that I can find on random targets.
 Typical